redis/hiredis/README.md

 int redisAsyncSetConnectCallback(redisAsyncContext *ac, redisConnectCallback *fn);
 int redisAsyncSetDisconnectCallback(redisAsyncContext *ac, redisDisconnectCallback *fn);
 ```
-`ac->data` may be used to pass user data to both of these this callbacks.
+`ac->data` may be used to pass user data to both of thes callbacks.
 An typical implementation
 might look something like this:
 ```c
 void appOnConnect(redisAsyncContext *c, int status)